camptocamp/tilecloud-chain/README.rst

         # Expires header in hours
         expires: 8

-        # Headers added to the ressponces
+        # Headers added to the responses
         headers:
             Cache-Control: max-age=864000, public